AdamSpiegel/Employee-Tracker/README.md

 3. Begin with node employeeTracker.js
 4. Follow on screen prompts which interact with backend database.
 5. View results in command line for managing your employees.

-## Future Development :man_technologist:

-#### Items Still in Development and Troubleshooting:

-1. Deleting departments/roles/employees
-2. Viewing the total utilized budget of all employees
-3. Updating/Viewing employees by manager.

 ## Questions? :thinking: